 This popular course is designed for industry-experienced, busy people.
 The course structure is delivered via:

-- Structured classes held six (6) days per week over a four (4) week period
+- Structured classes held six (6) days per week of up to 3 and a half weeks.

 - Tutorials and further training supplied by the Student Support Team (up to 24 weeks)

 - 8th of December 2021 (First class on the 08/12/2021 and then class resumes on 03/01/2022 for 6 days a week for a duration up to 3 and a half weeks.

 This option is available for both:

 - Williamstown Face to Face